-Figure 5: A Blazor project looks a lot like a Razor Pages .NET Core project.
+Figure 6: A Blazor project looks a lot like a Razor Pages .NET Core project.

-There's a lot to learn just from the project structure, which should look familiar if you've built an ASP.NET MVC application before.
+There's a lot to learn just from the project structure, which should look familiar if you've built an ASP.NET MVC or Pages application before.
 You have Pages and Shared folders, which hold the application's UI views and components.
 The files use the same Razor .cshtml format and are functionally very similar to MVC's version of Razor, but it's not the same.
 There are a number of differences.
 The key aspect of mixing code and HTML remains; what's changed is mostly the directives that drive the application.

 Blazor is an HTML Framework